tienhuynh5312/ThinkPad-T480-Hackintosh/README.md

 USB C| *needs testing* | Working, not sure

 ## Todo
-- [ ] Upgrade wifi card to DW1820A.
-I am ordering the part right now.
-DW1560 is safe choice but expensive.
-The config.plist is modified for cheaper solution DW1820A.
+- [x] Confirmed working WIFI+BT.
 See [DW1820A finding](https://osxlatitude.com/forums/topic/11322-broadcom-bcm4350-cards-under-high-sierramojavecatalina/)

 ## Installation
 - Please refer other guides for how to make a USB installation and create EFI (Clover)